influxdata/docs-v2/content/influxdb/cloud-iox/administer/buckets/view-buckets.md

 ---
 title: View buckets
-seotitle: View buckets in InfluxDB
+seotitle: View buckets in InfluxDB Cloud
-description: View a list of all the buckets for an organization in InfluxDB using the InfluxDB UI, influx CLI, or InfluxDB HTTP API.
+description: View a list of all the buckets for an organization in InfluxDB Cloud using the InfluxDB UI, influx CLI, or InfluxDB HTTP API.
 menu:
   influxdb_cloud:
     name: View buckets